 Establishing the right goals and objectives is essential to finding the right partner.

-As a freelancer or agency, how does specializing in 1-3 core service areas help you deliver a greater impact to clients?
+As a freelancer or agency, how does specializing in 1-3 core service areas help you deliver a great impact to clients?

 Specializing enables me to bring deeper expertise to my clients.
 As a content and brand strategist, I focus on three key areas: 1) brand positioning and messaging, 2) content strategy development and 3) content production.
 If a client asks me to support their marketing efforts beyond these three key areas, chances are I could do it and have done it in my previous marketing generalist roles, but I know there’s someone out there who could do it better.
 I’ll always tell my clients when it makes sense to engage another specialized expert because it’s best for everyone.
 They get deeper expertise in the service area — and I get more time to sharpen and hone my core skill set.